ayoayco/blog/_posts/2023-03-21-web-workers-in-angular.md

 Congratulations!
 You just built an Angular app that sorts a list of `heroes` by name or ID... using a Web Worker! 🎉

+All the code for the demo application we built in this blog can be found on [this Git repository](https://github.com/ayoayco/ng-web-worker-demo).

 ## Gochas in Using Web Workers in Angular

 In our demo app, we only handled the scenario when Web Workers are supported in the browser.
 You should definitely always handle the other scenario so that it will still work even without web workers.